April 1, 2026

 These wrongful termination examples are also not an exhaustive list.
 Many cases involve facts that combine multiple claims or fall outside a single category.
 If your situation does not match one of these exactly, that does not mean you lack legal rights.

 When a wrongful termination action succeeds, you can recover several types of damages.
 The compensation available depends on the type of claim, the strength of the evidence, and your employer's conduct.
+If you are wondering how long a wrongful termination lawsuit takes in California, timelines vary depending on whether your case settles or goes to trial, but most cases resolve within one to three years.
+For a breakdown of average outcomes, see our post on wrongful termination settlements in California.
 The table below outlines what each category of recovery covers.

 One of the most important things we tell every employee who contacts Frontier Law Center is this: deadlines matter, and they come faster than most people expect.
 Missing a filing deadline can eliminate your legal rights entirely, regardless of how strong your case is.
+Most wrongful termination claims also require administrative exhaustion, meaning you must file with the CRD or EEOC and receive a right-to-sue letter before you can file a civil lawsuit in court.
 The table below shows the most common deadlines by claim type.

 Common Questions About Wrongful Termination Examples in California